soham-tarabada/chessboard_live/README.md

 This project is a React-based interactive chessboard application that allows users to dynamically create a grid-based board, toggle squares, and perform actions like undo, redo, and reset.

+## Live Demo
+You can access the live version of this project at: [Live Chess Board](https://soham-tarabada.github.io/chessboard_live/)

 ## Features

 - **Dynamic Grid Size**: Users can adjust the grid size between 8x8 and 20x20 using an input field.